-Seizures and convulsions are scary for pet owners to watch, and they can result in serious injuries in a cat or dog whom has lost muscle control due to the seizure.
+Seizures and convulsions are scary for pet owners to watch, and they can result in serious injuries in a cat or dog who has lost muscle control due to the seizure.

 Convulsions and seizures cause the dog’s body muscles to contract and relax rapidly.

-Although they are not typically life threatening, the dog will lose control of its body, which can be frightening and it is best to see a veterinarian right away for a diagnosis.
+Although they are not typically life-threatening, the dog will lose control of its body, which can be frightening.
+It is best to see a veterinarian right away for a diagnosis.

-In many cases, it is difficult to determine the underlying cause, but frequent recurrences are normally termed as epilepsy.
+It is difficult to determine the underlying cause in many cases, but frequent recurrences are normally termed as epilepsy.

-- Problems outside of the brain such as low blood sugar, electrolyte changes, toxins, bufo toad toxicity or liver failure.
+Problems outside of the brain include low blood sugar, electrolyte changes, toxins, bufo toad toxicity, or liver failure.

-- Problems inside of the brain such as malformations, inflammation (encephalitis), stroke, tumor, cancer, or infection.
+Problems inside the brain include malformations, inflammation (encephalitis), stroke, tumor, cancer, or infection.

-Our veterinarians can discuss with you which cause(s) are most likely to be the cause of your pet’s seizures after performing a complete neurological exam.
+Our veterinarians can discuss with you which cause(s) are most likely to cause your pet’s seizures after performing a complete neurological exam.

 Seizures in the hospital are treated with anti-convulsant medications administered during a seizure.
 At home, seizures are treated with daily medications to minimize the number, minimize their severity, and decrease the likelihood that a patient will have multiple (cluster) seizures.

-There are many medications available to treat seizures and your veterinarian will discuss which medication(s) are the best fit for your pet.
-If you pet has seizures, please keep a seizure diary of the date, length of seizure and length of post-ictal phase so that our emergency veterinarians can assess your pet’s response to treatment.
+There are many medications available to treat seizures, and your veterinarian will discuss which medication(s) are the best fit for your pet.
+If your pet has seizures, please keep a seizure diary of the date, length of seizure, and length of the post-ictal phase so that our emergency veterinarians can assess your pet’s response to treatment.